-In addition, if the Qualified Termination occurs in connection with or within 12 months of a Change in Control (as defined in the CiC and Severance Plan), the Covered Executive shall be entitled to (i) a lump sum payment equal to three times (for the Chief Executive Officer), or two times (for all other Covered Executives), the sum of the Covered Executive's annual base salary and Average Bonus, (ii) continuing coverage under the Company's group medical, dental and vision plans as would have applied if the Covered Executive remained employed for a period equal to the earlier of 24 months following the Covered Executive's Termination Date or the date the Covered Executive becomes eligible to be covered under another employer group health plan (at such cost to the Covered Executive's pro rata target annual cash bonus for the year of termination.
+In addition, if the Qualified Termination occurs in connection with or within 12 months of a Change in Control (as defined in the CiC and Severance Plan), the Covered Executive shall be entitled to (i) a lump sum payment equal to three times (for the Chief Executive Officer), or two times (for all other Covered Executives), the sum of the Covered Executive's annual base salary and Average Bonus, (ii) continuing coverage under the Company's group medical, dental and vision plans as would have applied if the Covered Executive remained employed for a period equal to the earlier of 24 months following the Covered Executive's Termination Date or the date the Covered Executive becomes eligible to be covered under another employer group health plan (at such cost to the Covered Executive as would have applied in the absence of such termination), and (iii) a lump sum payment equal to the Covered Executive's pro rata target annual cash bonus for the year of termination.
 The Covered Executive shall also be entitled to any Accrued Benefit.